allenai/aristo-mini/README.md

 ## Available solvers

-Two solvers are included in this distribution.
+Several solvers are included in this distribution of Aristo mini.
 You can run one solver at a time for the Evaluation UI to use.

-### Random
+### Random solver (in Scala)

 This solver answers questions randomly.
 It illustrates the question-answer interface for a solver.